A peek at TG Therapeutics Inc. (TGTX): Who has invested in It?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -10.71% loss in the last 1 month and extending the period to 3 months gives it a 59.53%, and is -1.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.73% over the week and 6.00% over the month.
+The stock witnessed a -2.29% loss in the last 1 month and extending the period to 3 months gives it a 65.81%, and is 20.86% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.56% over the week and 6.13% over the month.

 TG Therapeutics Inc. (TGTX) Analyst Forecasts